ttandozia/IMAGE_ANALYSIS_OCR_PY/README.md

 **Conclusions**

-- Machine learning models applied with HOG performed much better than the ones with the descriptors extracted separately.
+- Machine learning models applied with HOG performed much better than the ones with the descriptors extracted separately;
 - The random forest performed better when compared to k-means, for both versions, with and without HOG;
 - I used the Zhang-Suen skeleton because we have many fonts designed in a complex way.
 Thus, it was a good solution;
 - I chose to work with skeletons to mitigate variations in the thickness of different sources.